Research Based Early Reading & Comprehension Strategies

 Since 1997, more than 1,000 Vermont providers have participated in the BUILDING BLOCKS program, impacting over 20,000 children.
 For more information and a reprint of the article Promoting Early Literacy through Professional Development for Childcare Providers, please contact the Stern Center for Language and Learning at (802) 878-2332.

-The complete article from the New England Reading Association Journal Volume 41 Number 2 “A Pathway to Reading Success: Building Blocks for Literacy” by Blanche Podhajski and Jane Nathan can be found at http://www.questia.com/app/direct/SM.qst.
+The article from the New England Reading Association Journal Volume 41 Number 2 “A Pathway to Reading Success: Building Blocks for Literacy” by Blanche Podhajski and Jane Nathan can be viewed online after subscribing or through your library, if applicable.

 Additional research will be published following the completion of the Idaho Early Literacy Project.